Muthrow/Adventure-Game/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}

-* Puzzle List
+* David - Puzzle List
-* Basic Enemies
+* Jace - Basic Enemies
-* Attacking
+* Joel - Attacking
-* One Big Test Map
+* Zack - One Big Test Map
-* Bring an educational mechanic
+* All - Bring an educational mechanic idea

 # Areas